dnadesign/silverstripe-omnipay/README.md

 nutshell, it wraps the PHP Omnipay payments library and provides some additional functionality.
 To understand more about omnipay, see: https://github.com/thephpleague/omnipay

+## DNA NOTE

+This fork has been created for the tyrehub website.
+Omnipay has been downgraded to v2 to get the Laybuy module to work.
+SilverShop requires silvertsripe-omnipay 3@dev, only 3.0.0-alpha2 has the right packages for v2 but has a duplicated key in yaml which is reported as an issue (either by SS4 or PHP 8).
+This fork fixes it.

 ## Version

 3.0 for SilverStripe 4